danielatrivella/NP3_MS_Workflow/README.md

 - - - -

-# Installation with Conda
+# Installation with Conda and Mamba
+##  We recommend using Mamba because it's considerably faster, but if you want to use Conda, just replace commands starting with `mamba` by `conda`.

-NP³ MS workflow includes a conda environment file for Unix and Windows, enabling users to install package dependencies.
+NP³ MS workflow includes a mamba and conda environment file for Unix and Windows, enabling users to install package dependencies.

 First, download or clone the workflow repository.